A. Your Rights Under Utah Law

 - Clicking the “Manage Your Privacy Preferences” button located on our homepage of each of our websites and following the simple instructions regarding opting out; or

-- Call us toll-free at 866.423.1818 and speak with a customer service representative who will assist you with opting out
+- Call us toll-free at 866.423.1818 and speak with our Consumer Privacy Coordinator who will assist you with opting out

 We will acknowledge receipt of your opt-out request within ten (10) days of submission.
 Your opt-out request will be processed as soon as possible, with most being fully processed within fifteen (15) days.
 However, we may take up to forty-five (45) days to respond as to the outcome of your request.